 Each husky and their owner is different, but huskies are known for being a challenging breed to train.
 They have a lot of defiance and stubbornness in them that reveals itself whenever you least want it to!

-It’s important to think about both breeds if you’re considering getting another dog.
-You must know that dogs are social animals, meaning that bad behavior and defiance in one dog, can influence the other dog too.
+It’s necessary to consider both breeds if you’re interested in getting another dog.
+Owners must know that dogs are social animals, meaning that bad behavior and defiance in one dog can influence the other dog too.
 You may end up with two unruly dogs if training is not taken care of.

 10 Breeds That Get Along Well With a Husky

 Let’s cover 10 breeds that huskies typically get along with the best.
-These breeds match a lot of the huskies “quirky” traits and rival them with their energy and playfulness.
+These breeds match a lot of the husky’s “quirky” traits and rival them with their energy and playfulness.